Cricket’s Shorthand Course

 Unmodified Swem’s Course

-Even though Swem does not say to, you should continue to experiment work on shorter and even longer passages, in addition to the recommended 5-minute passages.
+Even though Swem does not say to, you should continue to experiment on short fast and longer slow passages, in addition to the recommended 5-minute passages.

-Increasing your 1-minute speed will help if the speaker sometimes speaks faster and sometimes pauses.
+Increasing your 1-minute speed will help if the speaker’s speed is erratic.
 Two dictations with the same average speed can have very different top speeds.

 Increasing your endurance will prevent you from running out of steam after 5 minutes, especially if you are running behind.
 The (Gregg) Expert Shorthand Speed Course recommends 10 minutes dictations to prepare for a 5-minute competition.